souhailaniba/vintage-morocco-app/README.md

 Create an Database and customize MYSQL infos in the `.env` file (line 11).

-Run `Generate secret key` to generate a secret key.
+Run `php artisan key:generate` to generate a secret key.

 Run `php artisan migrate` to migrate all the needed tables to your db.